-So time is a continuum in which coexist information from our present: sensory observations; what we see, hear feel right now.
+So, time is a continuum in which coexist information from our present: sensory observations; what we see, hear feel right now.
 There’s also information from our past: records, memories, etc. And information from the future: predictions, speculations.
 Now perspective comes into play.
 The more we approach our present, the less reliable the information is, because we have no perspective at all.
-We’re standing at the place of the event; we’re part of it so we can’t, logically speaking, analyze it, because the mere analysis of it would change its nature, the same as analyzing a photon changes its nature.
+We’re standing at the place of the event; we’re part of it, so we can’t, logically speaking, analyze it, because the mere analysis of it would change its nature, the same as analyzing a photon changes its charge.
 Basically speaking, we can’t trust what we see right now, but we can trust what we saw in the past and what we’ll see in the future.
 Now, looking into the future is a little trickier.
 For vision into the past, we only need reliable recording methods, which you already have in your era.
 Information can be preserved intact forever with your current technology.
-But for vision into the past a good observation tool, a reliable speculum, is needed.
+But for vision into the future, a good observation tool, a reliable speculum, is needed.
 The most advanced tool we have, even till now, is our brain, so we tapped into that.
 There are sometimes great leaps in evolution and one took place in your era.
 Some of your intellectuals unconsciously left a feedback outlet in your computer network.
-These feedbacks have a frequency and amplitude that we need to sync with if we want to transmit any information, so we can’t send whatever we wish.
+This feedback has a frequency and amplitude that we need to sync with if we want to transmit any information, so we can’t send whatever we wish.
 Language must be respected.
 Then we basically hack into any literary work with the perfect format for our message.
-In this case, we found this novel called Regression and, though the novel was already ahead of its time, we made adjustments so it would be even more enlightening.
-As I mentioned before, the novel format was the only one available, because it’s so ubiquitous in your era and it’s the most intellectually evolved form of expression you have at the moment, so I adapted my message to it.
+In this case, we found this sci-fi novel called Regression, which has some accurate insights into the future, and which I’m basically overwriting.
+It’s a complex process of synchronization to achieve cohesiveness; kind of like having the chord arrangements of a song and just tampering with the melody.
+That’s what it was really important to find a good book in the first place.
+As I mentioned before, the novel format is the most efficient one, because it’s so ubiquitous in your era and it’s the most intellectually evolved form of expression you have at the moment, so I adapted my message to it.